oroochristopher-stack/bank-customer-risk-segmentation/README.md

 ---

-## V. Repository Structure & Reproducibility
+## VI.
+Repository Structure & Reproducibility
 The project is organized to follow the **Data Medallion Architecture**:
 *   `scripts/sql/`: Pure logic for data hardening, segmentation, and provisioning.
 *   `scripts/python/`: The automation engine, configuration, and cost-control gateway.